Q: What’s the weather like in Ten Sleep Canyon?

 Q: Where can I legally dump my trash?

 A: BCC is once again sponsoring a dumpster for summer 2015 where visiting climbers can dump their trash from Memorial Day weekend through late September, located at the Ten Sleep Brewing Company.
+There are also dumpsters located at the Ten Sleep Rock Ranch.
 You can also dispose of trash at the Ten Sleep Landfill, located south of town off of Cottonwood Street.
 It’s open 10 to 4 Tuesday and Thursday and 8 to 4 on Saturday.

 Q: What is there to do in Ten Sleep?